 Addie Rose Forstman

-Appearing this season with dell'Arte as Isabella Beecher in Scenes from the Tower.
+Appearing this season with dell'Arte as 1st Lady in Waiting for Anna Bolena.

 Originally drawn to singing through traditional Scottish and American songs, soprano Addie Rose